camwestwood/xapi/recipes/studyapps/mobile-app.md

 ### Verb
 Common entity identifier: [VerbA](/common_structures.md#verba)

-The Verb,[viewed](/vocabulary.md#viewed) denotes the action of the user's browser or app requesting the resource that the user wishes to view.
+The Verb, [viewed](/vocabulary.md#viewed) denotes the action of the user's browser or app requesting the resource that the user wishes to view.

 ### Example: